vizdata-f21/project-2-tidy_team/proposal/Proposal.md

 pollution on the world through time by visually displaying the deaths caused by air pollution.
-Our interactive map will display death rates in countries across the world from 1990 to 2017 caused by different types of air pollution (e.g., household air pollution from solid fuels and ambient particulate matter pollution).
-The app will also utilize the hover feature to display more detailed information about the deaths, including age and sex.
+Our interactive map will display death rates in countries across the world from 1990 to 2017 caused by different types of air pollution (e.g. household air pollution from solid fuels and ambient particulate matter pollution).
+The app will also utilize the hover feature to display more detailed information about the deaths, including a breakdown or proportions by age and sex.
 The motivation to create such an app is to effectively show the deadly effects of air pollution across the globe, potentially showing the inequitable harm on countries that have less resources to protect against air pollution.
 By consolidating the huge amount of data available in a concise and informative way, the need to address air pollution can be better understood by more people.

+Moreover, the user will have the ability to slide to a specific year between 1990 to 2017 to display the map of that specific year.
+As the user interacts with the slider, and picks the filter, the map shifts shades of colors according to the year according to the chosen type of pollution setting Additionally, there will be another tab in the shiny app for specific range of years that show interesting trends/information

 Our dataset involves four different imported csv files.
 The first csv file includes the rate of death by air pollution type and by country